SAP-samples/fiori-tools-samples/sample-fiori-gen-ext/Deploy_extension.md

 # Deploying Fiori generator extensions to Business Application Studio

 To make Fiori generator extensions available to the Fiori generator they must be installed globally.
-To ensure the extension is always available for BAS (Business Application Studio) users an additional configuration can be used to make a specific extension available and auto-selected when creating new Dev Spaces.
+To ensure the extension is always available for BAS (Business Application Studio) users an additional configuration can be used to install the extension automatically creating new dev spaces.

 ## Using the WEX (Business Application Studio Extension Management) tool